-The Nissan e-NV200 has the largest load area of the small electric van field
+The Nissan e-NV200 has one of the largest load areas in the small electric van field

 Nissan e-NV200 interior space, storage & comfort

 As it’s a two-seater, there’s decent room in the e-NV200.
 The tall body creates plenty of headroom and the high-set seats give a clear view of the road ahead, although the A-pillars are on the thick side and the extra quarterlights ahead of the wing mirrors don’t really boost visibility.